 They may submitted either way; however, if you submit them yourself, they must be sealed by the individual providing the recommendation.
 The department address is on the recommendation forms (see application form links below), as well as the Check Sheet.

 When will I hear regarding the results of my department application?

-Generally, notices will be mailed out for the MSIO and MSHF programs four-five weeks after those programs’ submission deadline.
-MAPR decisions should be mailed within five-six weeks after the department deadline.
+Generally, notices will be mailed out for the MSIO and MSHF programs two – two and a half months after those programs’ submission deadlines.
+MAPR decisions should be mailed within two – three months after that program’s deadline.
 Depending upon the selection committees’ teaching schedules, the number of applicants, and the semester calendar, it is possible notices could be mailed sooner.
 Please notify the Graduate Advisor via email if your mailing address changes.

 I’m filling out the university application via the www.csumentor.edu web site.
 Do I have to fill in the Statement of Purpose box?

 No, just type something similar to “See department application.”
 Submit your Statement of Purpose directly to the Psychology department.

 Also, ignore the request for three letters of recommendation to accompany the university application.
 Your recommendations should also be submitted to the Psychology department only.